 Master of Science in Educational Studies

+In this non-licensure program, you will have the opportunity to work closely with faculty to design your own course of study.
 All students complete core courses in human development, research methods, and multiculturalism, in addition to a capstone experience at the end of the program.
 The Educational Studies program places special emphasis on scholarship, and field experience is optional.

 The program includes 17 credits of elective courses, which allows you to select from a wide variety of courses, based on your interests.
 Students who already have an initial educator licensure may be able to advance it to professional status by using their elective credits in this program to complete one of Wheelock's 12-credit course clusters (Special Education, Reading, ESL/ELL, Achieving Excellence in Teaching Math, Achieving Excellence in Teaching Science).

 The Educational Studies program consists of a minimum of 30 credits and may be completed in as few as 12 months of full-time enrollment.
 Students may also choose to complete it on a part-time basis.
 Graduate Admissions counselors can help you explore the many options (email@example.com or 617-879-1114).

 Online Master's in Educational Studies: Achieving Excellence in Teaching Math and Science